18F/gcp-appengine-template/DEVSECOPS.md

 The architecture of this project lends itself directly to fulfilling the principles found in https://tech.gsa.gov/guides/dev_sec_ops_guide/.
-The overall idea behind this project is to create a template that people can clone, add their application to, and then enable CircleCI to automatically provision dev/staging/production environments with good secrets management, backups, tests, and other controls that make their project automatically use best DevSecOps practices, making it easy for people to get an ATO.
+The overall idea behind this project is to create a template that people can clone, add their application to, provision some GCP Projects, and then enable CircleCI to automatically provision dev/staging/production environments into those GCP Projects with good secrets management, backups, tests, and other controls that make their project automatically use best DevSecOps practices, making it easy for people to get an ATO.

 ## Platform